From: dcooper @ pepco.com <dcooper@pepco.com>

 Thank you for keeping the line of communication open to the these business owners and to residents.
 In that vein and because they are all gathered here under one roof so to speak, let me keep the conversation going a little longer.

+Although Pepco has tried to help limit the burden on businesses, they have been damaged without question.
+By some estimates, the businesses as a group have taken a $30,000 hit over the past two weeks.
 And much of that came as Pepco made unilateral decisions to shut off power without first consulting with those entities that would sorely affected.
 For example, I have learned that the Red Hen was closed for 2 two nights during the week it received a glowing review in the Post; such reviews usually result in big increases in reservations and sittings.
 But what the Hen get instead was poor Yelp reviews because the owners had to essentially toss people out.
 Some literally mid-dinner.
 In another instance, because of Pepco`s decisions to turn on and off power without a full collaboration with the owners, one thriving business has lost major equipment, lost inventory, lost business, and lost employee wages.
 And while the owners have told me that Pepco has come around, in the face of the losses, many avoidable, no one offered any help, no assistance at all truthfully.

 So I`m probably soft pedaling it a bit, Donna, when I say that business owners are disappointed in Pepco`s performance during this whole situation.
 After all, the power outages that initially occurred and the subsequent work that has needed to be done was all foreseeable.
 As the business owners relay to me, all their plans had to be approved by DCRA and Pepco.
 And yet Pepco apparently made no plans or was dilatory in implementing those plans until the system broke down.
 So their first question is what is the point of going through the exquisitely painful process of getting DCRA and Pepco signoffs only to be left at the mercy of an power grid that Pepco had every reason to know was not up to the task.
 And after last summer's electrical debacle on V & W Streets, the business owners would have thought that Pepco would have been a bit more diligent, given that Bloomingdale has added three more businesses since that failure of the local grid.

-Because of Pepco`s decisions and actions in this situation totally apart from the age or capacity of the grid directly resulted in damage both in finances and reputation to Bloomingdale's businesses, I have to renew my earlier request for Pepco to pay for dry ice for any business that could use or
+Because of Pepco`s decisions and actions in this situation totally apart from the age or capacity of the grid directly resulted in damage both in finances and reputation to Bloomingdale's businesses, I have to renew my earlier request for Pepco to pay for dry ice for any business that could use or rent a couple of refrigerated trucks so they can keep their products from spoiling.
+At this stage some form of compensation should also be available.

-of losses suffered.
+Donna, I realize that Pepco is not responsible for compensating for all instances of losses due to power failures.
+But in this instance, Pepco`s own actions or inactions are clearly the reason for most of losses suffered.
 In addition, these businesses are cornerstones of the neighborhood and have been vital partners in Bloomingdale`s ongoing revitalization.
 Therefore, I believe Pepco needs to step up and do more than simply come by businesses and let owners know when the next period of hardship will come upon them.

 I also realize that this decision may not be one you can make (and let me be clear that as usual your role in this matter has been exceptional).
 If so, please refer me to the right party and I`ll press my case with that person.